-111c/1 What happens when a team cannot field a legal lineup or does not appear and no prebowl or postponement is requested?
+What happens when a team cannot field a legal lineup or does not appear and no 111c/1 pre-bowl or postponement is requested?

 A forfeit is issued.
-However, the forfeiting team has up to 15 days to file a written protest the forfeiture and request an emergency postponement according to Rule 119.
+However, the forfeiting team has up to 15 days to file a written protest of the forfeiture and request an emergency postponement according to Rule 119.
 If the match is within the final two weeks of the schedule, the team must file the written protest within 72 hours of the final date of that schedule.

-111c/2 Does a postponement have to be requested 48 hours prior to the scheduled night?
+Does a postponement have to be requested 48 hours prior to the scheduled night?
+111c/2

 No. A request for a postponement can be made any time prior to the scheduled match.
 If an emergency exists, the request should be made as soon as possible.
 However, the request must be made within the timelines of Rule 119.